-Licensed Practical Nurses (LPN’s) are an important component of the healthcare team.
-The nursing program stresses the importance of clinical experience by providing 650-700 clinical hours of actual supervised clinical.
-LPN’s work in a variety of clinical settings including acute-care, long-term care, and office/clinic environments.
+Licensed Practical Nurses (LPN’s) are an important component of the health care team.
+The nursing program stresses the importance of clinical experience by providing 480 clinical hours of actual supervised clinical.
+LPN’s work in a variety of clinical settings including acute care, long-term care, and office/clinic environments.
 The role of licensed practical nurses has expanded to include IV therapy and supervision in some settings.
 Upon successful completion of the program, nursing graduates take the NCLEX (National Certification Licensure Exam).
 Job placement for nursing program graduates is excellent for graduates in Rapid City, the Black Hills, and across South Dakota.

 Note: If you have been convicted, pled guilty or no contest to, or received a suspended imposition of sentence for a felony or other criminal offense (excluding minor traffic violations) you are advised that it may not be possible for you to participate in the internship or clinical portion of this nursing program.
 You may also be prevented from taking required licensure examinations and from gaining employment in this field.